BillyBag2/rfcs/rfcs/2024-02-21-passive-trace-route.md

 [Discuss how the proposed changes will affect backward compatibility across the ecosystem.
 Include strategies for handling compatibility issues.
 Discuss whether this change requires any version bumps.]

+No change to haw packets are handled in the mesh.

 How the received data is delivered to the client need to be discussed.